RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Alati v Kruger (1955) 94 CLR 216
   - BAILMENT
     - Hobbs v Petersham Transport Co Pty Ltd (1971) 124 CLR 220
-      - ‘A bailment comes into existence upon the delivery of goods of one person, the bailor, into the possession of another person, the bailee, upon a promise, express or implied, that they will be redelivered to the bailor or dealt with in a stipulated way.’
+      - 'A bailment comes into existence upon the delivery of goods of one person, the bailor, into the possession of another person, the bailee, upon a promise, express or implied, that they will be redelivered to the bailor or dealt with in a stipulated way.'
 (238, Windeyer J)
   - Morris v C W Martin & Sons Ltd [1966] 1 QB 716
-    - “Once a man has taken charge of goods as a bailee for reward, it is his duty to take reasonable care to keep them safe:
+    - "Once a man has taken charge of goods as a bailee for reward, it is his duty to take reasonable care to keep them safe:
       - and he cannot escape that duty be delegating it to his servant.
-        - If the goods are lost or damaged, whilst they are in his possession, he is liable unless he can show - and the burden is on him to show - that the loss or damage occurred without any neglect or default or misconduct of himself or of any of the servants to whom he delegated his duty.”
+        - If the goods are lost or damaged, whilst they are in his possession, he is liable unless he can show - and the burden is on him to show - that the loss or damage occurred without any neglect or default or misconduct of himself or of any of the servants to whom he delegated his duty."
   - City of Sydney v West (1965) 114 CLR 481
-    - “But in the present case what is important, I think, is to recognize that the evident purpose of the clause is to free the appellant from all the responsibility (for loss and damage) to which otherwise its assumption of the position of bailee would have subjected it.
+    - "But in the present case what is important, I think, is to recognize that the evident purpose of the clause is to free the appellant from all the responsibility (for loss and damage) to which otherwise its assumption of the position of bailee would have subjected it.
     - The clause is part and parcel of the bargain by which the bailment was created and the reciprocal rights and obligations of the parties as bailor and bailee were regulated.
-      - The concern of the clause, as read in the setting in which it came to be agreed upon (assuming that it was agreed upon), was with the legal responsibility which the appellant's acceptance of the bailment should entail.”
+      - The concern of the clause, as read in the setting in which it came to be agreed upon (assuming that it was agreed upon), was with the legal responsibility which the appellant's acceptance of the bailment should entail."
   - RESTITUTION
     - Commissioner of State Revenue (Vict) v Royal Insurance Australia Ltd (1994) 182 CLR 51
-      - “Restitutionary relief ... does not seek to provide compensation for loss.
+      - "Restitutionary relief ... does not seek to provide compensation for loss.
 Instead, it operates to restore to the plaintiff what has been transferred from the plaintiff to the defendant whereby the defendant has been unjustly enriched.
   - MONEY HAD AND RECEIVED
     - Foran v Wight (1989) 168 CLR 385
-      - ‘Upon rescission, the purchasers were entitled to obtain restitution of the deposit which they had paid.
+      - 'Upon rescission, the purchasers were entitled to obtain restitution of the deposit which they had paid.
       - Their claim for the return of the deposit was not founded on the rescinded contract.
       - Nor did it represent a claim for damages for the vendors' breach of its terms.
   - QUANTUM MERUIT